Altering Backward Pass Gradients improves Convergence: Analysis of the PowerGrad transformation

 $p^{\alpha}$ is concave, and so by Jensen's inequality we get the following upper bound for the second term:

 Substituting (\ref{upper_bound}) in (\ref{lb_subs}),

 \begin{proof}[\unskip\nopunct] \end{proof}

-We conclude from the analysis that the stationary threshold is a monotonic non-decreasing function with respect to $\alpha$, which in turn means that the transformation is an order-preserving map.
+We conclude from the analysis that the stationary threshold is a monotonic non-decreasing function with respect to $\alpha$.
+Also the derivative of PGT function with respect to the true probabilities is non-negative which in turn means that the transformation is an order-preserving map.
 All values greater than the threshold move towards the threshold after transformation and all values below the threshold also move towards the threshold, and the threshold itself moves monotonically towards $1/C$ as $\alpha$ is decreased from $1$ to $0$.
 This concludes that the transformation smooths the original distribution.
-Since the gradient with respect to logits ($\partial \mathcal{L} / \partial z_i$) is a direct function of the smoothed out distribution, this smoothes out the gradients as well.